yGazhala/mail-app/README.md

 - `shared` module describes the page layout and includes common components that are used by different modules of the app.
 These components are "layout", "page-mask", "nav-bar" etc.

-- `mail-box` module provides user interface for managing emails, it includes the next components: "message-list", "message", "compose" etc. Autocomplete service for the "email" field at the compose form was implemented with Angular Material library.
+- `mail-box` module provides user interface for managing emails, it includes the next components: "message-list", "message", "compose" etc. The autocomplete service for the "email" field at the compose form was implemented with Angular Material library.
 It was the only task in the app, which this library was used for.

 - `contacts` - like the previous one, this module provides user interface for managing contacts.